collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

 New in this recipe is that we backup the blob storage.
 Plone 4 uses a blob storage to store files on the file system.
 In Plone 3 this is optional.
 When this is used, it should be backed up of course.
-You must specify the source blob-storage directory where Plone (or Zope) stores its blobs.
+You must specify the source blob_storage directory where Plone (or Zope) stores its blobs.
 When we do not set it specifically, we try to get the location from the plone.recipe.zope2instance recipe when it is used::